 The definitions of vertically and horizontally attached buildings are further illustrated below.

-Buildings located on previously constructed docks, piers, jetties, infill, and other manufactured structures in or above water are permissible, provided that artificial land is previously developed (i.e., the land once supported another building or hardscapeHardscape consists of the inanimate elements of the building landscaping.
-Examples include pavement, roadways, stone walls, concrete paths and sidewalks, and concrete, brick, and tile patios. constructed for a purpose other than the development of the LEED project).
+Buildings located on previously constructed docks, piers, jetties, infill, and other manufactured structures in or above water are permissible, provided that artificial land is previously developed (i.e., the land once supported another building or hardscapeThe inanimate elements of the building landscaping.
+It includes pavement, roadways, stonewalls, wood and synthetic decking, concrete paths and sidewalks, and concrete, brick, and tile patios. constructed for a purpose other than the development of the LEED project).